amazoneo-la/amazoneo-la.github.io/_posts/2018-10-08-The rise of amazoneo.md

 ---
-title:  "The rise of amazoneo, towards the smart economy in Latin America and the Caribbean"
+title:  "The rise of amazoneo: towards the smart economy in Latin America"

 categories:
   - ecosystem